eskiyerli/revedaRelease/README.md

 11. There is a familiar library browser allowing creation, renaming, copying, and deleting of libraries, cells and cell views.
 12. Configuration parameters can be saved in a configuration file.
-1Log file logs error, warning and info messages.
+13. A log file logs error, warning and info messages.

 When downloading the package from pypi repository, you may want to download to source package as well to download *exampleLibraries*.